Kinneloa Mesa, California

-Kinneloa Mesa is an unincorporated community located in Los Angeles County, California, with a population of 1,070 as of 2000.
+Kinneloa Mesa is an unincorporated community located in Los Angeles County, California, United States, with a population of 1,070 as of 2000.
 Unlike Altadena, a larger unincorporated area nearby, Kinneloa Mesa is not an official census-designated place.
-According to the Los Angeles Times, the population was counted in the 2000 census and the area is considered "unincorporated Pasadena".
-Kinneloa Mesa is in the Los Angeles County list of unincorporated areas and street maps, including those of the Los Angeles County Assessor's office which recognize Kinneloa Mesa Road and Kinneloa Canyon Road as the area's two principal roads.
+The area was sometimes referred to as "unincorporated Pasadena", which it technically is not as that is not an official term and the area is not a part of Pasadena.
+Kinneloa Mesa is on the Los Angeles County list of unincorporated areas and street maps, including those of the Los Angeles County Assessor's office which recognize Kinneloa Mesa Road and Kinneloa Canyon Road as the area's two principal roads.

 Kinneloa Mesa is an unincorporated community of the Fifth Supervisorial District of Los Angeles County.
-It is bordered by the San Gabriel Mountains and the Angeles National Forest to the north and the city of Pasadena around the rest of its perimeter; it is also near Altadena, across the Eaton Canyon wash, and Sierra Madre, across an intervening fingertip section of Pasadena.
+It is bordered by the San Gabriel Mountains and the Angeles National Forest to the north and the city of Pasadena around the rest of its perimeter.
+It is also near Altadena, across the Eaton Canyon wash, and Sierra Madre, across an intervening fingertip section of Pasadena.

 History

 The streets on Kinneloa Mesa were created and named by the founder of the Kinneloa Mesa community Mr. Abbot Kinney.
-The name "Kinneloa" meaning "Kinney's Hill" in Hawaii was later used to create the street names in a Hawaiian fashion, (Mesaloa, Meyerloa, Lindaloa).
+The name "Kinneloa" meaning "Big Kinney" in ‘Ōlelo Hawai’i (Hawaiian language), although they thought it meant “Kinney’s Hill” inspired from “Maunaloa.”
+This logic was later used to create the street names in a Hawaiian fashion, (Mesaloa, Meyerloa, Lindaloa).
 The street name Clarmeya was named for the two original residents of Kinneloa Mesa, the Clarks and the Meyers.
-And as you are driving down the Kinneloa Mesa hill the mountain range resembles a Hawaiian mountain, which inspired the Hawaiian names.
+The community is situated beside a hill that when looking down, it resembles a Hawaiian mountain range.
+This resemblance inspired the Hawaiian names for the streets and community itself.

-According to Altadena web-historians, Kinneloa Mesa may comprise part or all of the ranch of Abbot Kinney, and has also been known as the Kinneloa Estates.
+According to Altadena web-historians, Kinneloa Mesa may comprise part or all of the ranch of Abbot Kinney, and the community has also been known as the Kinneloa Estates.

 In 1993, the Kinneloa Fire, begun accidentally on the slopes above Eaton Canyon, burned dozens of homes in Kinneloa Mesa and neighboring Altadena as part of a rash of late October wildfires driven by Santa Ana winds in Southern California.
 One man died of complications from smoke inhalation and dozens were injured.

+In 2025, Kinneloa Mesa was affected by the Eaton Fire, with an evacuation order issued and some structures burned.

-News stories that reference Kinneloa Mesa occasionally misspell Kinneloa as "Kinneola" creating difficulty in researching current and historical events for this area.
+Sources that reference Kinneloa Mesa occasionally misspell Kinneloa as "Kinneola".